-At December 31, 2023, the Company has an amount payable of \$14,945 to a private company in which an officer and director is a director.
-The balance was outstanding at December 31, 2022, but the private company was not a related party at the time.
+At December 31, 2024, the Company has an amount payable of \$14,945 (2023 - \$14,945) to a private company in which an officer and director is a director.

 These transactions are in the normal course of operations and have been valued in these consolidated financial statements at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
 The amounts due are unsecured, non-interest-bearing and have no specific terms of repayment.